Links 2 3 4: Live story

 The song debuted live in April 2000 on a concert just for members of the fan club.
 Then it was called simply "Links" and had some minor differences compared to the final version released in Mutter.
 It was also played during some concerts of Big Day Out 2001.
 When played live, it usually extends to almost five minutes because of added instrumentals.
 Since its debut, it has been played in virtually every Rammstein concert, exceptions being most of the shows in Big Day Out 2001 and three consecutive concerts exclusively for members of the Fan Area in October 2004.

-Track listing
+Track listings

-The single has a B-side of "Halleluja", a track frequently performed live by the band during the Mutter Tour.
-An early version of it is also available on the Limited Edition release of Mutter, as well as the Japanese edition and Resident Evil Soundtrack.
+The single has a B-side titled "Halleluja", a track frequently performed live by the band during the Mutter Tour.
+An early version of it is also available on the Limited Edition release of Mutter as well as the Japanese edition and Resident Evil soundtrack.

-A DVD version of "Links 2 3 4" contains the audio tracks, as well as a video portion with the official music video, its making-of documentary and a photo gallery.
+A DVD version of "Links 2 3 4" contains the audio tracks as well as a video portion with the official music video, its making-of documentary, and a photo gallery.
 Both videos were subsequently re-released on the Lichtspielhaus DVD.